18 Top-Rated Midwest Vacations

 If a Midwest winter vacation is what you are looking for, then you might consider some of the ski resorts in South Dakota.
 The Terry Peak Ski Area near Lead and Deadwood is where many winter vacationers go, as it is a family-friendly destination in the Black Hills.
 There are 29 trails for every ski level, and a terrain park.
 There are also cross-country ski trails through the dense pine forests.

 Great Bear Ski Valley near Sioux Falls is another option.
 It is a year-round recreation park that has skiing, snowboarding, and tubing in the winter.
-There are 14 downhill skiing trails, a tubing park for families, and groomed trails for cross-county skiing and snowshoeing.
+There are 14 downhill skiing trails, a tubing park for families, and groomed trails for cross-country skiing and snowshoeing.
 Lessons and rentals are available, so all you have to do is show up.

 South Dakota is great for other winter recreation besides downhill skiing.
 It is one of the top places to visit in the U.S. for snowmobiling, with more than 1,500 miles of trails in the state.
 Just outside Spearfish, you can find 350 miles of groomed snowmobile trails and lodging.